-In June 2008, we acquired Oral dnaJP1, an oral, candidate for the treatment of rheumatoid arthritis (RA) which has completed a 160 patient, multi-center, double-blind, randomized, placebo-controlled Phase II clinical trial for the treatment of RA.
+In June 2008, we in-licensed Oral dnaJP1, an oral, candidate for the treatment of rheumatoid arthritis (RA) which has completed a 160 patient, multi-center, double-blind, randomized, placebo-controlled Phase II clinical trial for the treatment of RA.
 Rheumatoid arthritis is an autoimmune disease which affects approximately 20 million people worldwide.
 Oral dnaJP1 is a epitope specific immunotherapy for RA patients.
 Oral dnaJP1 is a heat shock protein (hsp)-derived peptide which was previously identified as a contributor of T cell mediated inflammation in RA.
-Immune responses to hsp are often found at sites of inflammation and have an initially amplifying effect that needs to be downregulated to prevent tissue damage.
+Immune responses to hsp are often found at sites of inflammation and have an initially amplifying effect that needs to be down regulated to prevent tissue damage.
 The mechanisms for this regulation involve T cells with regulatory function that are specific for hsp-derived antigens.
 This regulatory function is one of the key components of a "molecular dimmer" whose physiologic function is to modulate inflammation independently from its trigger.
 This function is impaired in autoimmunity and could be restored for therapeutic purposes.
-Through September 30, 2008, we have incurred approximately \$95,000 of costs related to our development of Oral dnaJP1.
+Through June 30, 2009, we have incurred approximately \$361,000 of costs related to our development of Oral dnaJP1 of which \$219,000 has been incurred in 2008 and \$142,000 was incurred during the first half of 2009.
+We are seeking potential U.S. and international corporate partners for the manufacturing, testing and further development of oral dnaJP1.